 ACS supervises defendants not under the supervision of state Probation and Parole who have been assessed a fine and related costs and cannot pay in full on the day of sentencing.
 Under the formal administrative plan for collection of court debt pursuant to Supreme Court Operating Rule 21, these defendants have 90 days in which to pay.
 Defendants unable to pay within 90 days are given the opportunity to negotiate a formal payment plan which is submitted to the court for approval.
 These plans are formulated with the goal of achieving a positive outcome and can include the option of performing community service work in lieu of paying the fine.
-Once approved by the court, ACS monitors payments, recommends extension requests for defendants who genuinely attempt to meet their financial obligations, sends overdue notices, and submits warrant requests for those who abscond from supervision, do not pay, or do not perform community service work as directed.
+Once approved by the court, ACS monitors payments, recommends extension requests for defendants who genuinely attempt to meet their financial obligations, and sends reminders and overdue notices.
+When all resources have been exhausted ACS notifies the court of the defendant's nonpayment.